 How To Set Up A Ghost Shrimp Tank?

 Now, get a troupe of Ghost shrimp and put them in the tank.
-You shouldn’t overstock on these shrimp because they are voracious eater and can cause food scarcity soon.
+You shouldn’t overstock on these shrimp because they are voracious eaters and can cause food scarcity soon.

 Consider adding lots of aquatic plants, which causes the growth of algae in your tank.
 Ghost shrimps love eating algae, so the more plants, the better.
 Add hornwort, java moss, and Cabomba to your tank.